 If you use ATM cards frequently, swiping to make a withdrawal is an everyday activity that doesn’t require much thought.
 But over time, the magnetic strip on your card can wear out, making it problematic or impossible to swipe the card at an ATM machine, or even point of sale terminals.
-You have to get a new card from your bank as soon as possible when this happens, but in the meantime if you need cash urgently, you may have an alternative solution that can get you cash in hand quickly.
+You have to get a new card from your bank as soon as possible when this happens, but in the meantime, if you need cash urgently, you may have an alternative solution that can get you cash in hand quickly.